heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1873.* An envelope, ironically delivered by coach, is arrives on the chairman's desk; a welcome distraction from negotiations with the GPO.
+*1873.* An envelope, ironically delivered by coach, arrives on the chairman's desk; a welcome distraction from negotiations with the GPO.
 Inside: